Parliamentary Constituency and Local Boundary Reviews

 2023 Parliamentary Boundary Review

-The Boundary Commission for England (BCE) is the independent organisation responsible for reviewing parliamentary constituency boundaries.
+The Boundary Commission for England (BCE) is required by Parliament

 Any new / changed constituency boundaries will be in place for any UK Parliamentary (General) election that takes place after the conclusion of the review (but not by elections).
 Currently, the next scheduled Parliamentary (General) election is due to take place on Thursday, 2 May 2024